The following article appeared in Nonprofit Quarterly on October 16, 2018.

 Adjusting to change is anything but automatic.
 Many small, incremental shifts gradually move a community from one economic environment to another—a slow, grassroots evolution.
 The resilience of this industry is due in large part to the fishermen themselves.
 The field remains overwhelmingly male-dominated, although women’s presence in the industry is growing: close to one-in-ten fishery license holders is female.
 We use the term “fishermen” (or “lobstermen”—a dominant fishing industry in Maine)—because the term is used in practice by both male and female “fishermen.”
 Maine’s fishermen are valued for their commitment to what they know how to do best, a way of life, and an obligation to steward the environment that provides a livelihood.

-A central element of CEI’s approach involves listening and outreach.
-Throughout coastal Maine, the work to transition the fisheries economy is dependent on innumerable encounters, some planned, others spontaneous.
+A central element of this ecosystem approach involves listening and outreach.
+Throughout coastal Maine, the work to transition the fisheries economy is dependent on innumerable encounters—some planned, others spontaneous.

 Community organizing at its most granular level often starts with just a handful of people listening, then convening, then developing resources and information.
 CEI uses its mission lens to assure basic rights and tenets of social equity through policy and practice.
 Follow-through over the course of years builds trust and encourages leaps of faith into the future.
 It’s this aggregation of social capital that is vital to economic growth in rural places like Maine.

 Access to capital with reasonable terms and cost is a critical factor in supporting a transitioning economy.
-CEI made loans for groundfish boats back when that was still a viable industry.
+This included making loans for groundfish boats back when that was still a viable industry.
 As market conditions shifted, so did financial support.
 CEI began making more loans for lobster boats and—through its subsidiary CEI Ventures—has found opportunities to inject equity into innovative growth businesses.

-CEI has been able to tide many small operators over with financing that banks or other lenders are not willing to provide.
-Its deep vertical industry knowledge makes CEI equipped to gauge the risk involved, and the confidence to take a chance on small entrepreneurs.
+CEI has been able to tide over many small operators with financing that banks or other lenders are not willing to provide.
+Deep vertical industry knowledge is a key element that allows for accurately gauging the risk involved, which makes it possible to support small entrepreneurs.